ardarslan/deep-recurrent-attentive-writer/README.md

 # draw
-Reimplementation of the paper "DRAW: A Recurrent Neural Network For Image Generation" in Julia
+Reimplementation of the paper "DRAW: A Recurrent Neural Network For Image Generation" in Julia using Knet.jl